mohammadr8za/BinaryAudioClassification/README.md

 # BinaryAudioClassification
-Binary classificationb of audio sound using Conformer and AST models based on MFCC features
+Binary classification of audio sound using Conformer and AST models based on MFCC features

 ## DATA
 Data required for training/testing is stored in binary files (.bin) and each file include 80 coefficient corresponding to 5 consequtive audio/speech frames (16 MFCC in each frame).
 In case you prefer to change storation type, then modifications in the Custom Dataset will also be required.
 So, it is recommended to save your data in binary files to prevent further modifications.